- Can I earn my degree online?

 To take Cayuga courses online, you will need a computer system that meets the following minimum requirements:

-- Word processing software that will save files in Microsoft Word or Rich Text Format (RTF) (Word, Open Office, etc.)
+- Word processing software that will save files in Microsoft Word format (Word, Open Office, etc.)

 - Internet access